anishmadan23/foundational_fsod/README.md

 :3rd_place_medal: 3rd Place: $250

 To be eligible for prizes, teams must submit a technical report, open source their code, and provide instructions on how to reproduce their results.
+Teams must also beat our best performing official baseline to be eligible for prizes.
+Many thanks to Roboflow for sponsoring prizes!

 ## Installation
 See [installation instructions](docs/INSTALL.md).